learnk8s/learnk8s.io/src/terraformAks/content.md

 terraform init
 ```

-The command execute two crucial tasks:
+The command executes two crucial tasks:

-1. It downloads the Azure provider which is necessary to translate the Terraform instructions into API calls
+1. it downloads the Azure provider which is necessary to translate the Terraform instructions into API calls
-1. It initialises the state where it keeps track of all the resources that are created.
+1. it initialises the state where it keeps track of all the resources that are created.

 You're ready to create your resource group using Terraform.